kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/repoconnect/README.md

 * This directory shows an example project with a set of groovy mappings, which can be used to connect an external FHIR store to a CentraXX system with a project specific FHIR profiling.
 * It targets a common source profiling and results in CentraXX profiling: https://simplifier.net/centraxx-structures/
 * The examples can be used as starting point.
-Feel free to extend scripts or combine examples for new projects.
+Feel free to extend scripts or combine examples for new customexport.
 * We love to receive feedback in the form of E-Mails, GitHub issues or pull requests.

 # General ideas